-As difficult it was to decide to shut down large segments of the economy in order to contain coronavirus it will be even trickier to decide when to end the lockdown.
+As difficult it to decide to shut down large segments of the economy in order to contain coronavirus it will be even trickier to decide when to end the lockdown.
 News that the coronavirus curve (i.e., the number of cases) may be flattening will only intensify the pressure on government leaders to relax restrictions on work-life and travel, as well as social and recreational gatherings.

 There is a risk in removing government restrictions too early in a war against a virus.
-History shows it is essential that the “the chain of transmission” of the virus is severed as a second wave could prove to be even more damaging.
+History shows it is essential that “the chain of transmission” of the virus is severed as a second wave could prove to be even more damaging.

-In 1980, government-imposed credit restrictions to kill the “inflation” virus.
+In 1980, the government-imposed credit restrictions to kill the “inflation” virus.
 At that time, “inflation” was labeled as public enemy number one much like coronavirus is viewed today.

 The decision to impose credit controls to attack the “inflation” virus literally “scared people away from the stores” (The Wall Street Journal, May 5, 1980) triggering the sharpest one-quarter decline in consumer spending in the post-war period.